kknb1982/pands-project/README.md

     createpairplot()

 The next module creates box plots to graphically show most of the statistical data from the text file.
+The second function uses the subplot function to create the box plots [47].

     getboxplots()
+    createboxsub()

 The final module creates violinplots which shows the distribution of the data across the range.